 Every year to finish the Tattoo, a Lone Piper stands on the ramparts of the castle and plays bagpipes; finally, the weirdest musical instrument in the world makes sense when you hear those notes carry across Edinburgh.
 Then the bands march away to the traditional pipe tune The Black Bear.
 This is Scotland as we imagine it: castles, bagpipes, men in kilts.

-The Tattoo is always sold out so if you want to go, book tickets soon – there may still be some left as this is the first year of the massive new grand stand, increasing seating.
-Or be one of the hundreds of thousands around the world who watch it on television.
+The Tattoo is always sold out so if you want to go, book tickets soon or be one of the hundreds of thousands around the world who watch it on television.
 And if you were wondering about that name, Tattoo comes from the 17th century Low Countries cry for closing time at the pub: ‘Doe den tap toe’ (‘Turn off the taps’).

 Book a Scottish Highlands day trip with Military Tattoo experience.